CLIMADA-project/climada_python/doc/guide/install.rst

 These instructions will install the most recent stable version of CLIMADA without cloning its repository.

 #.
-Download the Anaconda environment specifications for CLIMADA: :download:`env_climada.yml </../requirements/env_climada.yml>`.
-   You can also find it online in the `CLIMADA GitHub repository <https://github.com/CLIMADA-project/climada_python/blob/main/requirements/env_climada.yml>`_.
-   Move or copy the file into your workspace directory.
-#.
 Open the command line and navigate to the workspace directory you created.
    The command for entering a directory is ``cd``.
    Use the following command, where you replace ``<path/to/workspace>`` with the actual path of the workspace folder: